Scalable multiphoton generation from cavity-synchronized single-photon sources: Derivation of effective model for cavity synchronization

-The quantum Langevin equations \cite{QuantumNoise} associated to the master equation (\ref{MasterEquation}) read\change{ } Here, $\chi(t)$ is a stochastic white noise dephasing fluctuation satisfying $\langle\!\langle \chi(t)\chi(t')\rangle\!\rangle = \delta(t-t')$ \cite{ramos_correlated_2018}, $a_{\rm in}(t)$ corresponds to the input noise field of the cavity mode, $b_{\rm in}^{j}(t)$ the input field of photons in antenna $j$, and $c_{\rm in}^{j}(t)$ the photonic input field of unwanted channels coupled to qubit $j$.
-A coherent driving on the cavity induces a coherent state component on this mode, and thus it is convenient to displace it using the transformation $a\rightarrow \alpha+\delta a$ as in Eq.~(\ref{cavityDispAlpha}).
-Here, $\delta a$ corresponds to the quantum fluctuation of the cavity mode around its classical value $\alpha$.
-By separating the classical and quantum cavity components, the displaced Langevin equation for the fluctuation reads\change{ } and for the qubits, \change{ } Here, $\alpha(t)$ is determined via the classical differential equation (\ref{alphaEq}).
+The quantum Langevin equations \cite{QuantumNoise} associated to the master equation \changeByMing{(\ref{MultimodesMasterEquation})} read \changeByMing{ } Here, $\chi(t)$ is a stochastic white noise dephasing fluctuation satisfying $\langle\!\langle \chi(t)\chi(t')\rangle\!\rangle = \delta(t-t')$ \cite{ramos_correlated_2018}, \changeByMing{$a_{\rm in}^m(t)$ corresponds to the input noise field of the cavity mode $m$}, $b_{\rm in}^{j}(t)$ the input field of photons in antenna $j$, and $c_{\rm in}^{j}(t)$ the photonic input field of unwanted channels coupled to qubit $j$.
+A coherent driving on the cavity induces a coherent state component on this mode, and thus it is convenient to displace it using the transformation \changeByMing{$a_m\rightarrow \alpha_m+\delta a_m$} as in Eq.~(\ref{cavityDispAlpha}).
+Here, \changeByMing{$\delta a_m$ corresponds to the quantum fluctuation of the cavity mode around its classical value $\alpha_m$}.
+By separating the classical and quantum cavity components, the displaced Langevin equation for the \changeByMing{fluctuation of cavity mode $m$} reads, \changeByMing{ } and for the qubits, \changeByMing{ }